 Beware of scams targeting utility customers

-There are instances when criminals target utility customers, claiming to be a representative of the utility in order to scam unsuspecting people into sharing bank account information.
+There are instances when criminals target utility customers, claiming to be a representative of the utility in order to scam unsuspecting people into sharing sensitive personal information.

 In some cases, scammers call a customer claiming to be a utility employee, asking for bill payment over the phone or in person, and threatening to disconnect electric or natural gas service if the targeted customer does not cooperate.

-There also have been other instances where scammers target businesses, claiming to be a representative of the utility.
-According to Edison Electric Institute (EEI), the caller contacts a business owner, indicating that a payment must be made within a short period of time (30 minutes) before a technician will arrive to disconnect service if they do not pay.
+In other instances, scammers target businesses, claiming to be a representative of the utility.
+According to Edison Electric Institute (EEI), the caller contacts a business owner, indicating a payment must be made within a short period of time (30 minutes) before a technician will arrive to disconnect service if they do not pay.

-LG&E and KU urge customers to be vigilant when it comes to these scams and offer the following SAFE advice to residential and business customers:
+LG&E and KU urge customers to be vigilant when it comes to these scams and offer the following advice to help residential and business customers identify and avoid falling victim to scams.

 - Secure your personal information: LG&E and KU will never call and ask for credit or debit card numbers or other personal information.

-- Always remember you have bill payment options: LG&E and KU offer customers a variety of official and secure ways to pay their bill.
+- Always remember you have bill payment options: LG&E and KU offer customers a variety of official payment options.
+A complete list can be found at here.

 If customers have been impacted by a scam, they should immediately report it to their local police department.